Mrivera104/NES_refgenome/Genetic_Diversity/nucleotide_diversity.md

 Afterwards, we can convert the generated SAM file into a BAM file.
 This saves a lot of space!

     samtools view -bT 20230202.mMirAng1.NCBI.hap1.fasta SRR25478315_bridgetrim_aligned_reads.sam > SRR25478315_bridgetrim_sorted_aligned_reads.bam
+We can now filter unmapped reads and keep only mapped reads in our BAM file.

+    samtools view -h -F 4 -b SRR25478315_bridgetrim_sorted_aligned_reads.bam > SRR25478315_bridgetrim_sorted_only_mapped.bam
+# Calculated nucleotide diversity
+We can use ANGSD to calculate nucleotide diversity.
+Here is the explanation: "The heterozygosity is the proportion of heterozygous genotypes.
+This is in some sense encapsulated in the theta estimates." http://www.popgen.dk/angsd/index.php/Heterozygosity

+From ChatGPT: "The heterozygosity value provided by ANGSD can be interpreted as nucleotide diversity, reflecting the average genetic variation at the nucleotide level across the genome."

+    angsd -P 80 -i SRR25478315_bridgetrim_sorted_only_mapped.bam -anc 20230202.mMirAng1.NCBI.hap1.fasta -dosaf 1 -gl 1 -out SRR25478315_eseal_mapped_angsdput -C 50 -ref 20230202.mMirAng1.NCBI.hap1.fasta -minQ 20 -minmapq 30
+    realSFS -fold 1 -P 80 SRR25478315_eseal_mapped_angsdput.saf.idx > SRR25478315_eseal_mapped_est.ml

+Afterwards, we plug the est.ml file into RStudio and get this output: 0.0006324981